yueyingn/gaussianCR/README.md

 # gaussianCR

-This is an implementation of the constrained realization to Gaussian primordial density fields, the theoritical formalism is developed by van de Weygaert & Bertschinger 1996.
+This is an implementation of the constrained realization to Gaussian primordial density fields, based on the theoritical formalism introduced by van de Weygaert & Bertschinger 1996.

 Features
 ------------
 * A general tool to impose constraints to the linear density field.
-* Support the full 18 constraints simultaneously applied to the density field, so that one can impose peak, gravity and tidal field constraints to any Gaussian random field.
+* Supports the full 18 constraints simultaneously applied to the density field.
+One can control the height and shape of peaks in the Gaussian random field, as well as constrain the peculiar velocity and tidal field at the site of the peak.
-* Convolution-type constraints with a Gaussian kernel, one can specify the size of the Gaussian kernel $R_G$ to select the scale upon which to impose the constraints.
+* Convolution-type constraints with a Gaussian kernel.
+One need to specify the size of the Gaussian kernel RG to select the scale upon which to impose the constraints.
-* For now, we only support imposing the sets of constraints to 1 position in the density field at each time.
-To obtain two separate density peaks, one need to construct one after another.
+* For now, we only support imposing multiple constraints on 1 density peak covariantly.
+To construct separate density peaks, one might need to constrain the peaks one after another.

 Usage and tutorial